 The themes of fraternity and cooperation between the United States and a young Pakistan with great aspirations dominate this impressive 15-minute video on the trip.
 The video was directed by documentary filmmaker Leo Seltzer and produced by the United States Information Service, which, at the time, was the lead public diplomacy arm of the U.S. government.

 During her stay in Pakistan, Jackie’s tour included stops at the then-capital of Karachi, the ancient Mughal city of Lahore, and the border regions with Afghanistan.
 In Karachi, she visited the children’s wing of Jinnah Hospital and, along with her sister Lee, rode a camel.
 In Lahore, Jackie attended the city’s Horse and Cattle Show, where she was gifted a horse named Sultan by President Ayub Khan.
 A banquet was held in her honor at the Shalimar Gardens, built by Mughal Emperor Shah Jahan, who is most famously known for the Taj Mahal.
 It was a banquet fit for a queen.

-Addressing an audience at the Shalimar Gardens, Jackie said:
+Addressing an audience at the Shalimar Gardens, a site she was eager to visit, Jackie said:

 “I must say I’m profoundly impressed by the reverence which you in Pakistan have for your art, and for your culture, and for the use for which you make of it now.
 My own countrymen too have a pride in their traditions.
 So I think, as I stand in these gardens, which were built long before my country was born, that that’s more one thing that binds us together and which always will.